-Though humans may be considered Earth’s dominant species, this story of one of our former clients serves as a cautionary reminder of how fragile we all really are, and how something as unassuming as a tick bite can drastically change our life.
+Though humans may be considered Earth’s dominant species, this disability retirement success story of one of our former clients serves as a cautionary reminder of how fragile we all really are, and how something as unassuming as a tick bite can drastically change our life.

 Mr. B was an FBI agent, who lived an active lifestyle.
 In addition to the physical requirements of his daily job duties, he was a runner, a weight lifter, and a martial arts instructor.
 For a particular job assignment, he spent a substantial amount of time outdoors, tracking a fugitive.
 He was required to travel to remote, densely wooded, tick-infested locations, and was not provided any special equipment or repellent for protection.
 After enduring several insect bites, he eventually purchased his own insect repellent.

 After suffering from a severe rash, he went to a doctor, who prescribed topical ointments, which had little effect.
 Over the next couple of years, Mr. B began to have joint pain in his knees, and suffered from severe chest pain and fatigue during exercise, which was abnormal for his active lifestyle.
 Eventually, the fatigue progressed to impacting his day-to-day activities, and he began to use a significant amount of work leave.
 After seeing multiple doctors and enduring several medical tests, he was diagnosed with a viral infection and post-viral fatigue — in hindsight, a misdiagnosis.